punkq/punkq.github.io/docs/projects/voxel_point_cloud/22_01_15_paper_reading.md

 # [Rethinking Pulmonary Nodule Detection in Multi-view 3D CT Point Cloud Representation](https://link.springer.com/chapter/10.1007/978-3-030-87589-3_9)

 ## Insight
-Using a point cloud as an intermediate representation for 3D voxel detection is ok, but not as good as existing methods.
+Using point cloud as an intermediate representation for 3D voxel detection is ok, but not as good as existing methods.

 ## Dataset
 LUNA16

 ## Method
-1. They convert 3D voxel into point cloud and then rotate them(data augmentation).
+1. They learn to convert 3D voxel into point cloud
+2. Rotate point clouds to achieve data augmentation
-2. Apply a point cloud detection network on rotated data.
+2. Apply a point cloud detection network on rotated data
-3. Fuse the detection results.
+3. Fuse the detection results

 ## Experiment
-Compare their method with PointOutNet and PointNet deviants.
+They compare their method with different methods on LUNA16, and their method is not competitive as other methods.